-Anker redefined the hardware profile of mobile cinema on April 4, 2026, by prioritizing acoustic depth over internal battery capacity in its newest offering.
+Anker redefined the hardware profile of mobile cinema by prioritizing acoustic depth over internal battery capacity in its newest offering.
 Anker designed the Nebula P1 as a direct challenge to the industry standard of integrated, mono-directional sound systems.
+The April 4, 2026 product cycle put portable projectors back into the home-entertainment debate.
 Mobile projectors typically compromise audio quality to maintain a small footprint, resulting in tinny output that fails to fill a room.
 Engineers at the Soundcore division bypassed this limitation by engineering a modular chassis.
 Soundcore is the audio-focused sub-brand responsible for the P1, and its influence is visible in the device's specialized speaker architecture.

 Nebula P1 Engineering Decouples Audio from Visuals